FortneyMFG/AgOpenGPS-Nexus/Nexus SourceCode/src/Aog.UI.Avalonia/README.md

 `PresetTaskStatusViewModel` records.
 The static `CreateSample()` helper wires the planter, sprayer, and harvest fixtures into `MainWindowViewModel` so UI shells can exercise status messaging without service dependencies.

+## Field health severity UX (NX-306)

+`FieldHealthSeverityPanelViewModel` captures the severity scale required by [ADR-052](../../../docs/ADR/ADR-052_FieldHealthPlugin.md), including layer provenance, persisted history filters, and the severity colour ramps that align with the `FieldHealthRiskLayer.v1` schema.
+The sample panel used by `MainWindowViewModel` highlights critical, high, moderate, low, and none severities with recommended operator actions so future plugins can populate the same structure without bespoke UI code.